 There is so much information around how to best look after your skin.
 At times it can be confusing to differentiate between fact and fiction.
 Some of the advice range from simply not being true to others that are actually harmful to your skin.
 Below, we look at the Top 6 Skincare Myths and tell you why they’re not true.
-Hopefully you’ll be better informed and have a deeper understanding when it comes to your own skin.
+Hopefully you’ll be more informed and have a better understanding when it comes to your own skin.

 Myth No 1: Expensive products give better results